Future Watch 6: Beathouse

 G: How far through the project are you at the moment?

 C: They haven’t finished building the house yet, so we’ve been listening to their current home.
 We’ve proven our technology in terms of data collection and display.
 When they move into BeatHouse in August, it’s only a year late, don’t worry, we’ll go into listening mode and we’ll be picking up around twenty data points from the property in terms of temperature and energy generation.
-We’re also going to be asking David and Sarah how comfortable they are several times during a day.
+We’re also going to be asking David and Sarah how comfortable they are several times during the day.
 That will drop off to one to two times a week within about six months.
-We should have understood the pattern, and this time next year we should hopefully be starting to just give them automated outcomes and managing the heat exchanger, which manages the air exchange across the property, giving that instruction on whether to switch on, switch off.
+We should have understood the pattern, and this time next year we should hopefully be starting to just give them automated outcomes and managing the heat exchanger, which manages the air exchange across the property, giving that instruction on whether to switch on, or switch off.

 We’re about a year behind, but this is about the future, this is about positioning, doing interesting stuff automatically that someone would then want.
 The market here is for large, sustainable property developments, and smart grid implementations or people care homes, where you’ve got a lot of active sensing.
 This will not reduce your energy bill by a factor of X over the cost of doing the service.
 It will break even in terms of your energy, or continue to manage your energy consumption.

 You’ve got to do this for a whole bunch of other reasons, in terms of the informational need.
 What it does is enable my life to be a bit better and easier because I’m able to do this.
 There’s an economy of scale.
-If you have enough sensors, data coming out and enough people impacted, there are business benefits in each property.
+If you have enough sensors, data coming out, and enough people impacted, there are business benefits in each property.
 Say you’ve got a property, of twenty, having this type of system will start to give those tenants or residents positive pocket outcomes, money in their pocket, which will help your business if it’s in the rental sector, for example.
 It’s an exciting project, but a bit ahead of its time at this moment.

 Introducing Beathouse to the mainstream